aibasel/pyperplan/README.rst

 Contact
 =======

-pyperplan is hosted on bitbucket: https://bitbucket.org/malte/pyperplan
+Pyperplan is hosted on GitHub: https://github.com/aibasel/pyperplan

-The original authors of pyperplan are, in alphabetical order:
+The original authors of Pyperplan are, in alphabetical order:

 * Yusra Alkhazraji
 * Matthias Frorath